Beni Lar

-Beni Lar born (August 12, 1967) is a politician of the People's Democratic Party from Plateau State, Nigeria.
-She's a member of the Nigeria Federal House of Representatives from Langtang North, Langtang South federal Constituency of Plateau State.
-She was first elected to the house in 2007 and in 2019 she was re-elected to a fourth term in the house.
+Beni Lar (born 12 August 1967) is a politician of the People's Democratic Party from Plateau State, Nigeria.
+She was a member of the Nigeria House of Representatives from Langtang North, Langtang South federal Constituency of Plateau State.
+She was first elected to the house in 2007 and in 2019, she was re-elected to a fourth term in the house.